Can You Register a Descriptive Trademark?

 • Heavily advertising your mark with substantial reach and substantial cost

 Descriptive marks are difficult to register as trademarks because they only describe the characteristics of the products or services that are being offered.
-It is better to use a mark that is suggestive, arbitrary or fanciful so that it can be registered.
-However, if you have used a descriptive mark continuously for five or more years, you may be able to register it.
+It is better to use a mark that is suggestive, arbitrary, or fanciful so that it can be registered.
+However, if you have used a descriptive mark continuously for five or more years and can provide evidence of its acquired distinctiveness, you may be able to register it as a protectable trademark.

 Xavier Morales, Esq.